caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Welcome to "A recipe for applications"

-Welcome everyone.
-This is part 2 of a hands on workshop, enhancing the user experience through web components.
+Welcome everyone,

+This presentation builds on web we built in the Part 1.

+This workshop is focused on enhancing our application using Web Components.

-## What we'll learn
+# What we'll learn

 - What are Web Components?
 - Why use Web Components?
 - Anatomy of Web Components
 - Using Web Compontents

-## What we'll do
+# What we'll do

 - Setup up a new static content directory for update our [recipes_api.yaml](https://github.com/caltechlibrary/t2t3_dataset_web_apps/blob/main/recipes_api2.yaml)
 - Create our first web component, "`<hello-clock></hello-clock>`"